vaimo/app-builder-akeneo-integration-docs/README.md

 npm install
 ```

-This step will connect your starter kit project to the App builder project you created earlier.
 Ensure to select the proper Organization > Project > Workspace with the following commands:
 ```bash
 aio login